mirochaj/ares/doc/uth_litdata.rst

 Using models from the literature in RT calculations
 ---------------------------------------------------
-The motivation for a generalized interface to data from the literature is to (1) enable apples-to-apples comparisons and the development of a common set of analysis routines, and (2) to ease the implementation of these models in radiative transfer calculations.
+The motivation for developing a generalized interface to data from the literature is to (1) enable development of a common set of analysis routines to facilitate apples-to-apples comparisons between various results and the literature, and (2) to ease the integration of these models with radiative transfer calculations.

 For example, to initialize an *ares* object for simple inspection, you could do something like: